wentallout/cult-hunter/README.md

 ## Equipments

-- Equipments in the game are just weapons since clothes are meant for fashion
+- Equipments in the game are just weapons and accessories since **clothes are meant for fashion**.
+Players want to look good while they fight.

 - Normal weapon: guns, blades from the modern world
-- Set weapon: the most powerful weapons in the game comes from one of the many sets.
-Each set is crafted made by one family.
+- Set weapon: Certain weapons in one collection are created similarly and have similar powerful effects.
 	+ Demon Slayer Set: gives user new unique skills.
 	+ Paladin Set: bless its owner with big stats and shield.
 	+ Insect Set :usually weak but apply crazy debuff that stacks.
 	+ ...etc

-- Cursed Weapon: hard to use but powerful, has some small stat debuff which force players to build their character to compensate, there is a gruesome, disturbing origin behind these weapons.
+- Cursed Weapon: hard to use but powerful, has some small stat debuff which force players to build their character to compensate.
-- Accessories: Ring to modify attacks, Necklace to modify defense
+- Accessories: Rings modify attacks, Necklaces modify defense, Earrings give you a passive.

 ## Character Stats